Put on your running shoes – it’s time to get fit with these Leeds running clubs.

 Abbey Runners, Holt Park Active, Holt Dale Approach, Leeds, West Yorkshire, LS16 7RX.
 Membership costs £30 a year, but is half price for anyone under 23.

-The group meets every Tuesday at 7pm at Horsforth Cricket Club in Horsforth.
+The group meets every Tuesday at 7pm at Horsforth Community Sports Association in Horsforth.
 If you’re new to running, their Absolute Beginners Courses will prepare you for a 5K race like the Park Run or a Race For Life.
 Or if you’re an experienced runner looking for a challenge, their training groups can get you ready for the likes of the London Marathon and the Leeds 10K.

-Horsforth Harriers, Horsforth Cricket Club, King George’s Playing Field, Brownberrie Lane, Leeds, West Yorkshire, LS18 5SB.
+Horsforth Harriers, Horsforth Community Sports Association, King George’s Playing Field, Brownberrie Lane, Leeds, West Yorkshire, LS18 5SB.
 Membership costs £40 per year.

 Aiming to make running a fun way to exercise, this Roundhay-based group is open to a range of levels, giving people a chance to get fit in a social environment.
 Each week’s main club route is designed and led by the group’s experienced runners, which helps keep the runs fresh and exciting.
 Sessions usually last about an hour and aim to include elements of speed changes, hill work and tempo running.

 The main club nights are held at 6.50pm on Thursdays at North Leeds Cricket Club.
 But if that’s not enough, there’s also training sessions every Tuesday at 7pm which alternate between track sessions at Leeds Beckett Carnegie Campus in Headingley and trail runs all over North Leeds.
 Complete beginners can also join an 8-week start course, which runs twice a year.